Safety Rest Areas

 TPIMS uses sensors and cameras to create real-time information about the availability of truck parking.
 Drivers can monitor for open parking spaces using tools such as dynamic roadside signs.
 TPIMS enhances safety and efficiency by helping commercial truck drivers plan rest periods without having to exit the freeway and waste time and fuel looking for appropriate space.
 Learn more about TPIMS.

-Keeping our safety rest areas clean
+Keeping our Safety Rest Areas clean

 Please use the provided trash containers and recycling bins and help keep Wisconsin's safety rest areas and waysides clean.